yashwanthravipati/Automated-Segmentation-CT-Skeletal-Muscle/README.md

 Consists of two deep-learning models: Slice Selection Model and Segmentation Model

-Steps to train and test
+Scripts to train and test

 1) Preprocessing (optional) : This is an optional step for processing CT inages that are different from MDACC files.
 The pre-processing does normalizetion of files.